kartikeya01/Algorithms/README.md

-# Algorithms
-A collection of completed algorithms projects in C++

 ## Project 1

 Write a **mergesort function which makes three recursive calls of length n/3** on an array of size n, and then merges three sorted arrays into one: